-Impact 3 is proposed for the disturbance of 1,300 square feet (0.03 acre) of PMA, for a stormwater outfall.
+Impact 3 is approved for the disturbance of 1,300 square feet (0.03 acre) of PMA, for a stormwater outfall.
 The location of this outfall was determined by the site topography and provides safe conference of stormwater off-site.
-This outfall is reflective of the approved SWM Concept Plan (02099-2023/P35553-2024) and is supported as proposed.
+This outfall is reflective of the approved SWM Concept Plan (02099-2023/P35553-2024) and is supported, as planned.